department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

       title: Appeals Process
       description: "Find out what to do if you disagree with your disability rating decision."
 relatedlinks:
-  - heading: Other VA benefits you may want to explore
+  - heading: More information about VA benefits you may receive
     links:
-    - url: /health-care/
+    - url: /health-care/about-va-health-care/
-      title: Health Care Benefits
+      title: About VA Health Care Coverage
-      description: "Apply for VA health care, find out how to access services, and manage your health and benefits online."
+      description: "Learn more about your VA health care benefits, your health care team, and where you'll go for care."
 ---

 <div class="va-introtext">